 During the development of the feasibility study each group will receive verbal feedback about their ideas and plan.
 The Event Management Plan is a working document that will once submitted continue to evolve in line with advancements in the planning up until the delivery of the event; hence these is a requirement that a final risk assessment be submitted no less than 48 hours prior to the event and once all final planning has been completed and reviewed.

-In weeks 4 or 5 the event feasibility studies will be verbally presented to a panel of teaching staff and invited industry practitioners.
-This feedback can then be incorporated in planning and the Event Management Plan prior to the submission of this document in weeks 7 or 8 .
+The event feasibility studies will be verbally presented to a panel of teaching staff and invited industry practitioners.
+This feedback can then be incorporated in planning and the Event Management Plan prior to the submission of this document.
 Verbal feedback will continue via weekly workshops up until the event is delivered.

-Following each event, each group will have a 15 minute formative feedback and evaluation meeting to discuss the event per se and the marks awarded for CW2.
+Following each event, each group will have a 15 minute formative feedback and evaluation meeting to discuss the event per se and the marks awarded for their event.